Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Material and Methods

 \subsubsection{Root mean squared error}

-The predictive accuracy of the models is compared using the root mean squared error (RMSE)\citep{Rekkas2023} adapted to time-to-event data.
+The predictive accuracy of the models is compared using the root mean squared error (RMSE) \citep{Rekkas2023} adapted to time-to-event data.
 We compute RMSE for simulated data, where the true $\theta$ is known.
 We then have :

-with $\theta_{i}$ the true treatment benefit for individual $i$ at time $t$. $\Hat{\theta}_{i}$ is the predicted benefit for individual $i$, that is, the difference in survival probabilities at a pre-specified time point $t$ for one patient with and without treatment:
+with $\theta_{i}$ the true treatment benefit for individual $i$ at time $t$.
+For simulated data, $\hat{\theta}_{i}$ is the predicted benefit for individual $i$, that is, the difference in survival probabilities at a pre-specified time point $t$ for a patient with and without treatment given the covariate values: